 Can Cockatiels Eat Apples?: Cockatiels can eat apples.
 Just remember to wash the skin and deseed them first!
 This way, there will be nothing to worry about.

 The Health Benefits Of Apples For Cockatiels: The vitamins and minerals that apples have can do amazing things for your cockatiel!
-From Stress relief to protecting their mental health, each one of these “Vitamin C, Potassium, Manganese, and Copper” have incredible benefits for your bird.
+From Stress relief to protect their mental health, each one of these “Vitamin C, Potassium, Manganese, and Copper” have incredible benefits for your bird.

 How Much Apple Should Cockatiels Eat: When it comes to how much apple you should be feeding a cockatiel, remember to take their size into account!
 Usually, a Slice of an apple every two or three days once washed and deseeded, should be plenty for one cockatiel!